open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 If you run OWT server on CentOS, configure the system firewall well to make sure all ports required by OWT server components are open.

-In order for the OWT server to deliver the best performance on video conferencing, the following system configuration is recommended:

-1. Add or update the following lines in /etc/security/limits.conf, in order to set the maximum numbers of open files, running processes and maximum stack size to a large enough number:

-        * hard nproc unlimited
-        * soft nproc unlimited
-        * hard nofile 163840
-        * soft nofile 163840
-        * hard stack 8192
-        * soft stack 8192

-   If you only want to target these settings to specific user or group rather than all with "*", please follow the configuration rules of the /etc/security/limits.conf file.

-2. Make sure pam_limits.so appears in /etc/pam.d/login as following:

-        session required pam_limits.so

-   So that the updated limits.conf takes effect after your next login.

-3. If you run OWT server on CentOS, add or update the following two lines in /etc/security/limits.d/xx-nproc.conf as well:

-        * soft nproc unlimited
-        * hard nproc unlimited
-        * hard nofile 163840
-        * soft nofile 163840

-4. Add or update the following lines in /etc/sysctl.conf:

-        fs.file-max=200000
-        net.core.rmem_max=16777216
-        net.core.wmem_max=16777216
-        net.core.rmem_default=16777216
-        net.core.wmem_default=16777216
-        net.ipv4.udp_mem=4096 87380 16777216
-        net.ipv4.tcp_rmem=4096 87380 16777216
-        net.ipv4.tcp_wmem=4096 65536 16777216
-        net.ipv4.tcp_mem=8388608 8388608 16777216

-5. Now run command /sbin/sysctl -p to activate the new configuration, or just restart your OWT server machine.

-6. You can run command "ulimit -a" to make sure the new setting in limits.conf is correct as you set.

 ### 2.3.3 Install the OWT server package {#Conferencesection2_3_3}

 On the server machine, directly unarchive the package file.